SaraK-N17/Election_Analysis/README.md

   5. Declare a winner

 ## Resources
--A csv file titled election_results.csv
+  1. A csv file titled election_results.csv
--Python 3.9.9
+  2. Python 3.9.9
--Visual Studio Code
+  3. Visual Studio Code

 ## Summary
 The analysis shows 369,711 votes were cast in this election.

 The three candidates were:
-  Charles Casper Stockham
+  1. Charles Casper Stockham
-  Diana DeGette
+  2. Diana DeGette
-  Raymon Anthony Doane
+  3. Raymon Anthony Doane

 The election results were as follows:
   Charles Casper Stockham: received 23.0% of the votes (85,213 total votes).